 In a nation as nauseatingly religious at the U.S., it is only natural that sports and faith would blend.
-My neighbors pray for everything else which they regard as of any consequence, so why nit include victories by their favorite team?
+My neighbors pray for everything which they regard as being of any consequence, so why not include victories by their favorite football team?

 Players and fans who pray for victory are sometimes mocked for wasting their god's time.
-Does not their god have more important things on which to focus?
-There is something truly sick about focusing one's prayers on sports outcomes when people all over the world are starving and being killed in armed conflicts.
+Does their god not have more important things on which to focus?
+Some go so far as to argue that there is something truly sick about focusing one's prayers on the outcome of a football game when people all over the world are starving and being killed in armed conflicts.

 Then again, praying for desirable outcomes of sporting events makes more sense in some respects than other sorts of prayers.
 Take today's game as an example.
 As time runs out, we will have one of two outcomes: a win for the Cardinals or a win for the Steelers.
 No other outcome is possible.
 This means that prayers expended on the outcome of the game have a much better chance of being granted than normal.